mjn2max/swiftui-animations/README.md

 - Corner Radius

 ## Layout
-- VStack: Vertical Stack
+- VStack: Vertical Stack.
-- HStack: Horizontal Stack
+- HStack: Horizontal Stack.
-- ZStack: Depth-based stack
+- ZStack: Depth-based stack.
-- Lazy Stack: Stack view doesn’t create items until it needs to render them onscreen
+- Lazy Stack: Stack view doesn’t create items until it needs to render them onscreen.

 ## State
+- When a @State variable changed,  SwiftUI will automatically recompute the body of the view.
+- Binding: one source of true. $: convert a state variable to a binding variable.
+Effectively, they are “bound” together.
+- @State: value Types
+- @StateObject: Reference Types
+- ObservableObject: @ObservedObject, @Published
+- EnvironmentObject

 ## Navigating